sabarimurugans47/ai-ml-engineering/README.md

 - **NumPy**, **Pandas**
 - **Scikit-learn** (traditional ML)
 - **PyTorch** (deep learning models)
+- **Transformers (Hugging Face)** for NLP and generative AI
 - **Jupyter Notebook** for analysis
 - **VS Code** for development

 ---

 ## 🎯 Purpose

-This repository is designed to showcase **ML and DL Engineering skills**, not just model accuracy.
+This repository is designed to showcase **AI, ML, and DL Engineering skills**, not just model accuracy.
-It reflects how machine learning and deep learning code is **organized, maintained, and scaled** in professional environments.
+It reflects how intelligent systems are **organized, maintained, and scaled** in professional environments.

 > UI development and dashboards are intentionally kept out of scope so the focus remains on **modeling, training, tuning, and engineering best practices**.